How to make the most of your weight loss opportunities

 I eat the cake because the opportunity has presented itself to me.
 Cake is a treat I don’t normally eat any other time of day than breakfast.
 To eat cake later in the day as a snack or a dessert usually adds too many calories to my day.
 The first thing in the morning, however, is the best time to eat cake.
 Instead of spending calories on some more traditional, “healthy” breakfast I’ll spend them on what I really want.

-It works because the cake keeps me full and satisfied longer than eggs, oatmeal or wholewheat toast or ever eggs and oatmeal and wholewheat toast.
+It works because the cake keeps me full and satisfied longer than eggs, oatmeal or whole wheat toast or even eggs and oatmeal and whole wheat toast.
 See how that seizing the opportunity thing can work?

 Here is another example for you to put yourself in an opportune moment.
 You’re invited to your friend’s house for dinner.
 This isn’t just any friend, this friend is the best cook you know.
-You don’t know what she’ll be serving but you do know it will be incredible and there will be lots of food.
+You don’t know what she’ll be serving, but you do know it will be incredible and there will be lots of food.

 What a great opportunity for you to practice a skill that you will need to maintain your goal.
 What an excellent weight loss opportunity.
-Imagine how strong and successful it’s going to feel to know that when around a lot of good food you can enjoy and stay in control.
+Imagine how strong and successful it’s going to feel to know that when you’re around a lot of good food you can both enjoy and stay in control.
 Here is an opportunity to build your confidence in yourself when it comes to eating.

 It’s not necessary to be perfect.
 Sometimes you may miss some opportunities and make some regrettable choices.
 Oh, but wait, when that happens it’s another opportunity.
 Now you can develop and practice your “recovery skills.”